fanny-cacilie/scheduler/README.md

-# Scheduler Module POC
+# Scheduler

-This POC has the purpose of scheduling tasks and functions using the 'schedule' python package.
+This repository has the purpose of scheduling tasks and functions using the 'schedule' python package.

 ## Installation